mjdamgaard/UP-Web-Project/README (longer version).md

 web app through which the users can access the SDB.
 This is what I am currently working on in the front-end part of this GitHub repository.
-When users want to look up ratings for a certain resource or product, or whatever thing that they are interested in, the can go to the web app at a certain website (e.g. www.opensdb.com) and search for that thing (either through a conventional search bar or through a "semantic walk").
+When users want to look up ratings for a certain resource or product, or whatever thing that they are interested in, they can go to the web app at a certain website (e.g. www.opensdb.com) and search for that thing (either through a conventional search bar or through a "semantic walk").
 And upon finding the match, they can then access the various ratings.

-What would be an even better way to access the ratings, however, would be if a browser extension was developed for openSDB which could read the URLs that the user visits with their browser, or potentially even those that they hover over with the mouse, and then search for matches against those URLs (or other kinds of URIs for that matter) to immediately get the relevant user ratings of the SDB
+What would be an even better way to access the ratings, however, would be if a browser extension was developed for openSDB designed to read the URLs that the user visits with their browser, or potentially even those that they hover over with the mouse, and then search for matches against those URLs (or other kinds of URIs for that matter) to immediately get the relevant user ratings of the SDB